 Fashionista: Kes probably has the most diverse wardrobe of the whole cast.
 Not being a Starfleet officer, she didn't have to wear a Starfleet uniform.
 Instead, she sported a variety of colorful alien dresses, jumpers and catsuits, often changing outfits multiple times within single episodes!

-Fog Of Ages: When she aged, she forgot that she left Voyager of her own volition.
+The Fog of Ages: When she aged, she forgot that she left Voyager of her own volition.
 A recording left by her younger self eventually set her straight.

 Let's Get Dangerous: Has demonstrated this on a few occasions.
 A prime example is the aforementioned episode "Warlord".
 The sadistic warlord that has taken control of Kes' body, gets a quick lesson that you should Beware the Nice Ones.